sgtpep/prettier-plugin-html-template-literals/README.md

 ## Why

 Declaring HTML templates using [tagged template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Tagged_templates) is a nice alternative to [JSX](https://reactjs.org/docs/introducing-jsx.html).
 It relies only on standard ES6+ and doesn't require a transpiling/preprocessing toolset, at least during development. [hyperHTML](https://viperhtml.js.org/) and [lit-html](https://polymer.github.io/lit-html/) are nice lightweight libraries built on this idea and, more than that, provide the [React](https://reactjs.org/)-like experience without the bloat of Virtual DOM.
+There are also Virtual DOM-based libraries that consume HTML from tagged template literals: [choo](https://choo.io/), [hyperx](https://github.com/choojs/hyperx), [nanohtml](https://github.com/choojs/nanohtml), [snabby](https://github.com/jamen/snabby), [yo-yo](https://github.com/maxogden/yo-yo), and others.

 ## Warning